stewemetal/composehydrationtracker/README.md

 This is a demo project for Jetpack Compose interoperability and UI testing.

-The project implements an Android app build with AAC and Jetpack Compose.
+The project implements an Android app built with AAC and Jetpack Compose.

 ||||